xxoolm/LuaNode/README.md

 LuaNode
 ======================================

-This project is an improved `Lua` SDK, based on ESP-IDF/ESP8266_RTOS_SDK, for Esp32 (compatible with Esp8266).
+This project is an improved `Lua` SDK, based on ESP-IDF/ESP8266_RTOS_SDK, for Esp32 (compatible with Esp8266, W800, etc).

 This project is developed by `DOIT` WiFi team.